Notional principal contract

-The term notional principal contract (NPC) is a term of art used by U.S. federal income tax professionals for contracts based on an underlying notional amount (other financial services professionals refer to such NPCs under the more general heading "swaps," although not all swaps are NPCs).
+The term notional principal contract (NPC) is used by U.S. federal income tax professionals for contracts based on an underlying notional amount (other financial services professionals refer to such NPCs under the more general heading "swaps," although not all swaps are NPCs).
 The reason the underlying amount is "notional" is that neither party to the NPC is required to actually hold the property comprising the underlying amount.
 NPCs involve two parties who agree contractually to pay each other amounts at specified times, based on the underlying notional amount.
 The simplest example of an NPC is a so-called interest rate swap, in which one party (Party A) pays the other party (Party B) an amount each quarter determined by multiplying a floating, market-determined interest rate (e.g., LIBOR) by the notional amount; and Party B pays Party A on the same date an amount determined by multiplying a fixed interest rate by the notional amount.

-Definition Provided in Treasury Regulations
+Definition provided in Treasury regulations

-For U.S. federal income tax purposes, currently applicable Treasury Regulations define a Notional Principal Contract as "a financial instrument that provides for the payment of amounts by one party to another at specified intervals calculated by reference to a specified index upon a notional principal amount in exchange for specified consideration or a promise to pay similar amounts."
+For U.S. federal income tax purposes, currently applicable Treasury regulations define a Notional Principal Contract as "a financial instrument that provides for the payment of amounts by one party to another at specified intervals calculated by reference to a specified index upon a notional principal amount in exchange for specified consideration or a promise to pay similar amounts."
 (Treas.
 Reg. § 1.446-3(c)(1)(i)).
 It is not defined in the Internal Revenue Code itself.
 Treasury Regulations § 1.446-3 provides extensive and detailed rules governing the taxation of NPCs in the United States.
 While the Treasury Regulations provide examples of contracts that are treated as NPCs, including "interest rate swaps, currency swaps, basis swaps, interest rate caps, interest rate floors, commodity swaps, equity swaps, and similar agreements."
 (Treas.
 Reg. § 1.446-3(c)(1)(i)), there are significant limitations on the types of contracts that may be treated as NPCs, particularly contracts that provide for an actual delivery of the underlying amount.